asce-web/bridge-designer/src/app/features/fly-thru/README.md

 ## Lighting

-Use a simple model to keep load on shaders minimal
+Simple model to keep load on shaders minimal

 - Parallel sunlight
 - Ambient lit color is a constant factor of material color